vzhou842/victorzhou.com/content/posts/2019-06-07-information-gain.md

 **Information Gain** is calculated for a split by subtracting the weighted entropies of each branch from the original entropy.
 When training a Decision Tree using these metrics, the best split is chosen by maximizing Information Gain.

 Want to learn more?
-Check out my explanation of [Gini Impurity](/blog/gini-impurity/), a similar metric, or my guide [Random Forests for Complete Beginners](/blog/intro-to-random-forests/).
+Check out my explanation of [Gini Impurity](/blog/gini-impurity/), a similar metric, or my in-depth guide [Random Forests for Complete Beginners](/blog/intro-to-random-forests/).